LionelDraghi/bbt/README.md

 ## Objective of the project

-bbt project aim at exploring how far we can push the "specification is the test" assertion, while maintaining the main feature : ease of use.
+bbt project aim at exploring how far we can push the "specification in natural language is the single source of truth" assertion, while maintaining the main feature : ease of use.

 **If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.**

-bbt is by nature limited : it is dedicated to command line, taking some input and producing some output.
+bbt is by nature limited to command line, taking some input and producing some output.
-It is not meant for UI testing or Web interaction, Complex file system stuffs, White box testing (obviously), checking internal states, or extensive API testing.
+It is not meant for UI testing, complex systems, unit testing, API testing, etc., because it is unlikely that a natural language description is the easiet way to go for those kind of tests.
 It probably won't be the only test tool of your project, **and do not aim at that!** .